automl/CVPR24-MedSAM-on-Laptop/README.md

 ### Docker submission

 To create the docker you can use `./build_docker_cpp.sh` (or `./build_docker_openvino.sh` for the python version) and `docker save automlfreiburg | gzip -c > automlfreiburg.tar.gz` to save it.

+### Meta Model Experiments

++ run `python metadataset.py` to create the meta dataset
++ run `python metaag.py` to train autogluon on the meta dataset and evaluate it on the test set
++ run `python distributionshift.py` to check for a distribution shift between the training and test set